-What Causes Low Self Esteem?
+Common Causes of Low Self Esteem

 The causes of low self-esteem are often traced back to emotional scars from childhood.
 A child may have been neglected or abused, and may have acquired an attachment disorder as a result.
 Negative early life experiences can leave a child feeling unmoored, so to speak.
-A child may be left with perpetual feelings of insecurity that persist into adulthood.
+A child may be left with perpetual feelings of inadequacy and insecurity that persist into adulthood.
 The various possible causes of low self-esteem include:

 - Being bullied in childhood